Organizers, Lecturers, and Learning Assistants

 Joshua completed a dual degree in Biomedical Engineering and Chemical and Biological Engineering at Colorado State University.
 During his undergraduate degrees, he worked as an Undergraduate Lab Assistant in Dr. Munsky’s research group.
 While in the Munsky Group, he worked with the team on the Stochastic Identification Toolkit (SSIT), Finite State Projection (FSP) in transcription models and using image analysis codes.
 After graduation Joshua will continue to work with the Munsky Group as a graduate student pursuing a Masters degree in Bioengineering.

-Dr. Keisha Cook, originally from Marietta, GA, is currently a postdoctoral researcher at Tulane University in the Department of Mathematics.
-In August 2021, she will transition to Assistant Professor in the School of Mathematical and Statistical Sciences at Clemson University.
-She received her PhD in computational mathematics from The University of Alabama.
+Dr. Keisha Cook, originally from Marietta, GA, is an Assistant Professor in the School of Mathematical and Statistical Sciences at Clemson University.
+She received her PhD in computational mathematics from The University of Alabama and completed a postdoctoral research position at Tulane University.
 She is a member of the Southeast Center for Mathematics and Biology where she collaborates with a team of mathematicians and experimentalists.
 Their research group studies intracellular movement in human lung cells.
-While the experimentalists capture data using various imaging techniques, the mathematicians simulate the processes occurring inside of cells using mathematical models.
-They develop methodologies to statistically analyze the properties that influence these movements.
-The analysis is used by experimentalists to provide a deeper understanding of intracellular processes and introduce innovative ways to categorize movement.
+While the experimentalists capture data using various imaging techniques, Dr. Cook simulates intracellular processes using mathematical models and develops methodologies to statistically analyze the underlying mechanisms of the cell cytoplasm.
+The mathematical analysis is used by experimentalists to provide a deeper understanding of intracellular processes and introduce innovative ways to categorize movement.
 In addition to research, she teaches courses in probability and stochastic processes.

-Outside of teaching and research, is a mentor for the Enhancing Diversity in Graduate Education program for women entering mathematics PhD programs, an organizer for the Math For All in New Orleans Conference (a conference focusing on highlighting underrepresented minorities in mathematics), and a co-advisor for the Student Chapter of the National Society of Black Engineers at Tulane.
-The service that she enjoys is a direct reflection of the mentors that played a part in helping her reach her goals throughout her career thus far.
+Outside of teaching and research, she is an organizer for the Math For All in New Orleans Conference (a conference focusing on highlighting underrepresented minorities in mathematics).
 She strives to support and mentor underrepresented students, postdocs, and researchers throughout her career in academia.
 She has a keen interest in increasing the number of women and underrepresented students in STEM.
-Outside of the University, she participates in community service events hosted by STEM NOLA

 Zachary Fox received his doctorate in Biomedical Engineering from Colorado State University in 2019 where he developed new methods to integrate single-cell microscopy data and stochastic models of gene expression.
 These tools include new approaches to infer model parameters from data and use stochastic models to design more informative experiments.
 Zach then attended the Institut Pasteur in Paris, France, where he did his postdoc in microscopy automation and optogenetic control of gene expression in synthetically engineered yeast using stochastic models.
 He worked with Gregory Batt and Jakob Ruess.
 He is now working on a secondary postdoc at the Center for Nonlinear Studies and Computer, Computational, and Statistical Science at Los Alamos National Lab, with Dr. Yen Ting Lin and Dr. Anatoly Zlotnik.